 We teach Taiji, (Tai Chi), Qi Gong (Chi Kung) and Nei Gong derived from experience in Shaolin Kung Fu and then specialist training in these areas over the last four decades.
-We have studied Yang, Wu and Chen Style forms and chose to devise our own so as to remain as free spirited as the essence of these Arts propagate.
+We have studied Yang, Wu and Chen Style Taiji forms and chose to devise our own so as to remain as free spirited as the essence of these Arts propagate.
+We have studied and practiced Nei Gong (Internal Energy Cultivation) which may also be known as Nei Dan or Internal Alchemy.

-Thus our forms are based upon the classical precepts and tenets of Chinese Martial Arts, with a focus upon the cultivation of Chi (breath/ life force).
+Thus our practice and forms are based upon the classical precepts and tenets of Chinese Martial Arts, with a focus upon the cultivation of Qi/Chi (breath/ life force).

 Inspired from the heart of the Shaolin Temple via Boddhidharma (who brought the monks the internal wisdom of Siddhi Yoga from Southern India), by the rogue monk who was expelled from its walls and the young boy who secretly watched from a treetop the ‘inner teachings’ of the old man practicing by the moon reflecting on the water,